-Abstract:
+Abstract

 Resource allocation problems are concerned with the allocation of limited resources among competing activities so as to achieve the best performances.
-In systems which serve many usersthere is a need to respect some fairness rules while looking for the overall efficiency.
+In systems which serve many users, like in networking, there is a need to respect some fairness rules while looking for the overall efficiency.
 The so-called Max-Min Fairness is widely used to meet these goals.
 However, allocating the resource to optimize the worst performance may cause a dramatic worsening of the overall system efficiency.
 Therefore, several other fair allocation schemes are searched and analyzed.
-In this paper we focus on mean-equity approaches which quantify the problem in a lucid form of two criteria: the mean outcome representing the overall efficiency and a scalar measure of inequality of outcomes to represent the equity (fairness) aspects.
-The mean-equity model is appealing to decision makers and allows a simple trade-off analysis.
-On the other hand, for typical dispersion indices used as inequality measures, the mean-equity approach may lead to inferior conclusions with respect to the outcomes maximization (system efficiency).
-Some inequality measures, however, can be combined with the mean itself into optimization criteria that remain in harmony with both inequality minimization and maximization of outcomes.
-In this paper we introduce general conditions for inequality measures sufficient to provide such an equitable consistency.
-We verify the conditions for the basic inequality measures thus showing how they can be used not leading to inferior distributions of system outcomes.
+In this paper we show how the scalar inequality measures can be consistently used in bicriteria models to search for fair and efficient allocations.

-1 INTRODUCTION
+1 Introduction

-Resource allocation problems are concerned with the allocation of limited resources among competing activities (Ibaraki and Katoh, 1988).
-In this paper, we focus on approaches that, while allocating resources to maximize the system efficiency, they also attempt to provide a fair treatment of all the competing activities (Luss, 1999).
+Resource allocation problems are concerned with the allocation of limited resources among competing activities [4].
+In this paper, we focus on approaches that, while allocating resources to maximize the system efficiency, they also attempt to provide a fair treatment of all the competing activities [8].
 The problems of efficient and fair resource allocation arise in various systems which serve many users, like in telecommunication systems among others.
-In networking a central issue is how to allocate bandwidth to flows efficiently and fairly (Bonald and Massoulie, 2001; Denda et al., 2000; Kleinberg et al., 2001; Pióro and Medhi, 2004).
-In location analysis of public services, the decisions often concern the placement of a service center or another facility in a position so that the users are treated fairly in an equitable way, relative to certain criteria (Ogryczak, 2000).
-Recently, several research publications relating the fairness and equity concepts to the multiple criteria optimization methodology have appeared (Kostreva et al., 2004; Luss, 1999).
+In networking a central issue is how to allocate bandwidth to flows efficiently and fairly [3, 18].
+In location analysis of public services, the decisions often concern the placement of a service center or another facility in a position so that the users are treated fairly in an equitable way, relative to certain criteria citeogr00.
+Recently, several research publications relating the fairness and equity concepts to the multiple criteria optimization methodology have appeared [7, 8, 14].

 The generic resource allocation problem may be stated as follows.
 Each activity is measured by an individual performance function that depends on the corresponding resource level assigned to that activity.
 A larger function value is considered better, like the performance measured in terms of quality level, capacity, service amount available, etc. Models with an (aggregated) objective function that maximizes the mean (or simply the sum) of individual performances are widely used to formulate resource allocation problems, thus defining the so-called mean solution concept.
 This solution concept is primarily concerned with the overall system efficiency.
 As based on averaging, it often provides solution where some smaller services are discriminated in terms of allocated resources.
-An alternative approach depends on the socalled Max-Min solution concept, where the worst performance is maximized.
-The Max-Min approach is consistent with Rawlsian (Rawls, 1971) theory of justice, especially when additionally regularized with the lexicographic order.
-The latter is called the MaxMin Fairness (MMF) and commonly used in networking (Pióro and Medhi, 2004; Ogryczak et al., 2005).
+An alternative approach depends on the so-called Max-Min solution concept, where the worst performance is maximized.
+The Max-Min approach is consistent with Rawlsian [20] theory of justice, especially when additionally regularized with the lexicographic order.
+The latter is called the Max-Min Fairness (MMF) and commonly used in networking [18].
 Allocating the resources to optimize the worst performances may cause, however, a large worsening of the overall (mean) performances.
 Therefore, there is a need to seek a compromise between the two extreme approaches discussed above.